umstek/umstek.github.io/content/posts/16-01-2017/text-cases-in-programming.md

 **In most programming languages, constants are named using screaming snake case.**

 ## Kebab Case / Lisp Case
-This one does not have a standard name but called with various names like _Caterpillar Case_, _Spine Case_, or just _Hyphenated_.
+This one does not have a standard name but called with names like _Caterpillar Case_, _Spine Case_, or _Hyphenated_.
 e.g.: `max-time-limit`, `font-family`
 **CSS, Lisp**